Best Console Gaming Monitors in 2019

 Two big trends are happening right now in gaming.
 One has to do with the gamers, and one has to do with technological advancement.
-Both are coming together to create some of the best console gaming monitors in 2018.
+Both are coming together to create some of the best console gaming monitors.

 However, all the new specs and tech advances can make picking the best possible console gaming monitor harder, too.
 That’s why I’ve written up this buying guide—to help you find the best console gaming monitor that fits your budget, your console, and your needs and wants.